Shay Mitchell's Wellness Routine, Revealed

 Day Four

-7:30 p.m. — One of my favorite things to do with Atlas is read to her before bed.
+7.30pm — One of my favourite things to do with Atlas is read to her before bed.
 It’s great bonding time and it’s fun to be able to go through old childhood books that I loved and to be able to start reading them to her even if she doesn’t quite understand everything yet.

 Day Five

-10 a.m. — Instead of a full workout, sometimes we’ll take Atlas out for a walk.
-It’s one of my favorite things to do.
+10am — Instead of a full workout, sometimes we’ll take Atlas out for a walk.
+It’s one of my favourite things to do.
 The wind is so exciting to her — everything is.
 It’s great to see things through her eyes, especially during this time.

 Advertisement